A Dark Chocolate Torte with Bing Cherry Compote is rich an indulgent way to say "I love you".

 - In a small sauce pan combine pitted cherries, ¼ C sugar and ½ C water and cook over medium heat for 5 minutes.

-- In a small bowl, combine the cornstarch and 2 tbsp water and mix until combined.
+- In a small bowl, combine the cornstarch and 2 tablespoon water and mix until combined.

 - Add to cherry mixture and cook over med-low heat until sauce is dissolved .
 About 4-5 minutes stirring often.
 Sauce will thicken.